codeadamca/brickpi-bluetooth/README.md

 # brickpi-bluetooth

-A basic example of Bluetooth between a BrickPi, LEGO&reg; EV3, and LEGO&reg; Spike.
+A basic example of Bluetooth communication between a BrickPi, LEGO&reg; EV3, and LEGO&reg; Spike.

-This repo has been moved to [bricknet-v2](https://github.com/BrickMMO/bricknet-v2).
+This project has been continued at bricknet-v2.

 ---